-We are a professional, courteous, and confidential Restaurant and Fast Food Brokerage Company.
+We are an experienced, professional, and confidential Restaurant and Fast Food Brokerage Company.

 Yes, we sell restaurants!
 Actually "We don't just sell restaurants, we help people like you buy them"!

 We're not number one, we do not claim to be the leaders in the industry, what we are is an honest, hard working company, with years of experience that will sell your restaurant with confidentiality and professionalism!
 Yes, we will get you out, and do it for the lowest fee in the industry (Our 3/5 plan.)

 Naturally, this all depends on your mitigating factors.
 Gross sales, condition of your equipment, space, parking, your lease, your concept, your financial health and your landlord!
 These are the top bullet points that dictate what you can and will receive for a sale price from potential buyers.

 As Restaurant Brokers, we refuse more listings then we choose to take on.
 It makes little or no sense to take on a listing if it doesn't make logical sense.
 The business will just sit on the market and generate no interest.
 The longer your business sits on the market and doesn't sell, you risk your customers or employees finding out your business is for sale.
 If your business doesn't sell for a long time buyers tend to think there is an underlying problem.
 The object is to try to find a qualified experienced buyer fast!
 Restaurants take a while to sell, they're not a necessity like food clothing, and shelter.
 Add the fact that there are many food and beverage business to choose from makes selling your business, a challenge.
 We have an extensive database of buyers and sellers from our years of selling restaurants in the industry with many new callers everyday.